 In 2018, Daryn and his wife moved their family and the business to Fresno, California, where they quickly began expanding the business.
 They added arcade games and a themed shooting gallery, and began plans for an escape room and perhaps laser tag.

-Those plans came to an abrupt halt in March, however, when Gov. Gavin Newsom issued statewide business shutdown orders in response to the COVID-19 pandemic.
-Ghost Golf has been shut down ever since, with the exception of four days at the end of June when California health officials allowed the business to reopen.
+Those plans came to an abrupt halt in March of 2020, however, when Gov. Gavin Newsom issued statewide business shutdown orders in response to the COVID-19 pandemic.
+Ghost Golf was shut down for more than a year, with the exception of four days at the end of June, 2020 when California health officials allowed the business to reopen.